Relm4/book/src/threads_and_async.md

 + **components:**
   + Abstract parts of your UI
-  + The update function should be run on a different thread
+  + The update function should be executed in another thread

 + **workers:**
   + Handle IO-bound or CPU-intensive tasks **one** at the time on a different thread